multi-io/mydocs-pub/ansible/misc.md

   `hostvars[hostname][var_name]`.
 TODO variables or just facts?

-    - only possible if `hostname` was already accessed within the same play, or if *fact caching* is enabled in ansible.conf
+    - only possible if `hostname` was already accessed within the same play or a previous play of the current playbook run.
+Or, you may enable *fact caching* in ansible.conf to cache facts between playbook runs.

 - `group_names`: list (array) of all the groups the current host is in.

-- `groups` list of all the groups (and hosts) in the inventory.
+- `groups` dictionary mapping group names to lists of host names, containing all groups and hosts in the inventory.
 Example: Find all IPv4 addresses of all host in a specific group:

 ```
 {% for host in groups['app_servers'] %}